NewBreed/dota/README.md

 NewBreed // Dota
 =========
+About:
+The NewBreed//DOTA server is a server that is based on Minecraft//DOTA and has players essentially play DOTA/LoL in Minecraft.
+The server is run by the staff of NewBreed, who are simply looking to have some casual relaxing fun playing DOTA/LoL in minecraft.
+The staff also tries its best to make the experience on the server enjoyable for everyone.
+We have a TS3 server which allows for interaction between the players, so that they can plan everything out.
+The server holds up to 16 people for an 8 vs 8 match and automatically resets itself after a match.

 Aim:
-The goal of Dota is to destroy the other teams nexus by first destroying their towers in the 3 runs......
-MORE TO BE ADDED
+The goal of Dota is to destroy the other teams nexus by first destroying their towers in the 3 runs,

 Commands: